 Step 6: Optimise the On-Page Data Properly

 Each page contains different tags and meta data.
 Alt text and H1, H2, H3 headings are just a few of the things to consider.
 Try to include relevant keywords in each of these, as well as in the first and last sentences of your content.
 This is great for boosting your ranking, as well as making your site focused and clear for site visitors.
 You can further improve your ranking by making sure keywords show up underlined, bold, or italicised.
 Finally, make sure to create interlinks in the site.
 In addition to making your site visible, effective anchor text and interlinking can make your site much easier to navigate.
+You may wish to do an SEO audit first to see exactly what needs to be done.

 Step 7: Build your Backlinks